BaseFEX Review – Is BaseFEX Scam or Legit?

 – Choose either the Sell/Short or Buy/Long button.
 The BaseFEX system will automatically confirm that there is sufficient balance available to maintain your initial margin.
 What happens if there is a case of existing positions?
 In that case, the system will also automatically confirm that your available balance covers changes to margin maintenance and PNL.
 If you have enough funds the order will be placed.
 It’s important to note that if you have a net active order that is not canceled or filled, it will be accounted for, which will reduce your available balance by the net orders’ initial margin.

 The orderbook for your given trading pair can be found to the right.
-This is color-coded section, and it’s divided into Buy/Long and Sell/Short column and for each, there is the price, size, and total information.
-The right of this you can see recent trades for the pair, which are also color-coded green or red based on whether they are Buy or Sell.
+This is a color-coded section, and it’s divided into Buy/Long and Sell/Short columns for each, there is the price, size, and total information.
+To the right of this you can see recent trades for the pair, which are also color-coded green or red based on whether they are Buy or Sell.
 These are based on the time that shows price, size, time, and whether it was a Buy or Sell.
 You can find your open positions below the graphs and order books on the Trade page.
 Below this, you have the orders for the current pair, including active orders and order history.

 What Are Order Types on BaseFEX?